-Year: MYP Years 4-5 (Grades 9-10)
+Year: IB MYP Years 4-5 (Grades 9-10)

-Course Description: Honor Girls Choir is designed to heighten student interest in all types of music in an all girl setting.
-The class will begin by singing great repertoire, and will augment this repertoire with ensemble music for OSSAA District and State Ensemble Contest.
+Course Description: Jazz Band is designed to heighten student interest in jazz and big band music.
+The class will begin playing standard repertoire, and will augment this repertoire with ensemble music for written for the current jazz band.
 Solos are also encouraged.
-The usual amount of repertoire is twenty pieces plus ensembles and solos.
-The student will learn through hands on performing in the choir.
-The student should come to class with music given to them.
+The usual amount of repertoire is twenty to thirty pieces.
+The student will learn through hands on performing in the jazz band.
+The student should own an instrument and bring it to class each day.
+The larger instruments (tenor and bari sax, bass trombone, trap set, amps and piano) will be provided on a first come basis until the stock is depleted.
 The teacher will conduct, and explain certain techniques as they are needed.

-A wide range of repertoire will be used from the Baroque, Classic, Romantic and Contemporary periods of music history.
-The repertoire will be such that completely new music will be presented each year so a student remaining in choir for four years will never play the same music twice in this class.
+A wide range of repertoire will be used from the big band and jazz eras of music history.
+The repertoire will be such that completely new music will be presented each year so a student remaining in jazz band for four years will never play the same music twice in this class.
 Students will be assessed by live performances.
-A list of known performances will be supplied as early in the year as possible, but other performances will be scheduled throughout the year with at least two weeks' notice.
-Students will perform for the spring concert, a winter assembly, at the TPS Choir Festival, and at OSSAA District and State Contest.
-They will also have the opportunity to audition for all OMEA (All-State) Choir and Metro Honor Choir.
+A list of known performances will be supplied as early in the year as possible.
+Students will perform a fall and a spring concert, at Gospel, Grits and Gershwin, and a jazz band assembly.
+They will also have the opportunity to audition for all OMEA (All-State) Jazz Ensemble and Metro Honor Jazz Band.
 Students will have a broader base of music appreciation, and be able to play music of more than one style.